 The most important thing is that a ferret needs to spend quality time with his family.
 Having 2 ferrets is a good way to ensure your ferret doesn’t get too lonely.
 But having another ferret is not a substitute for human interaction.

 Paying close attention to changes in your ferret’s behavior is very important.
-If you notice your ferret isn’t acting like his usual self–changes in eating habits, play, sleep, communication— it is important to have him checked by your veterinarian.
+If you notice your ferret isn’t acting like his usual self–changes in eating habits, play, sleep, and communication—it is important to have him checked by your veterinarian.

 If your ferret’s behavior changes and something is wrong, the sooner you catch it, the better.
 Whether your ferret has ear mites, a respiratory infection, insulinoma or anything else, the right treatment at the right time can make all the difference.